transcranial/keras-js/README.md

 - Inception V3, trained on ImageNet

-- Xception V1, trained on ImageNet
+- Xception, trained on ImageNet

 - Bidirectional LSTM for IMDB sentiment classification